What You Need to Know About Adverse Employment Action in California

 - The candidate then has an additional five business days to provide their response to the employer.

 - If the candidate does provide additional information within the timeframe allotted, the employer must consider the new information before making a final decision.

 - If the employer has still decided not to hire the candidate based on the information contained in their background check after conducting an individualized assessment and considering any additional information provided to the employer by the candidate, the employer must send the candidate an Adverse Action Notice.

-While the process may seem awkward and cumbersome, at iprospectcheck we have tools that can make the delivery of the required documentation easy and consistent.
+While the process may seem awkward and cumbersome, at iprospectcheck, we have tools that make delivery of the required documentation easy and consistent.

 Our Pre-Adverse and Adverse Action tools allow you to customize each notice to include relevant information.
 The notices are then delivered electronically.